 If you haven’t caught on already, having imagery is important.

 But what’s more important is high-quality imagery that matches your content.

 Not having high-quality imagery can really bring down your website design.
 And true to this statement, 60% of consumers have indicated a higher willingness to consider search results that include images, with 23% of consumers more likely to contact a business.

-You can source these photos from local events you attend, customers and free stock photography sites–ideally a combination of these.
-The last thing you want is to come across generic and corporate with no personality.
+You can source these photos from local events you attend, customers, and free stock photography sites–ideally a combination of these.
+The last thing you want is to come across as generic and corporate with no personality.

 That said, don’t shy away from free stock photography.
 Here are some of my favorite places to look for high quality and FREE stock photography for website design:

 - Make your website hackproof with the best WordPress security plugin

 - WordPress Blog Tutorial – How to start a WordPress blog in 2018

 - Best SEO friendly web hosting providers for your website

 Regardless of your conversion goals, there will always be a website design to meet your needs.